Tyrrrz/CliFx/Readme.md

 For example, `myapp -i file1.txt file2.txt` will always be parsed as an option with multiple values, regardless of the arity of the underlying property it's bound to.
 Similarly, unseparated arguments in the form of `myapp -ofile` will be treated as five distinct options `'o'`, `'f'`, `'i'`, `'l'`, `'e'`, instead of `'o'` being set to value `"file"`.

-These rules also make the order of arguments important — command line string is expected to follow this pattern:
+These rules also make the order of arguments important — command-line string is expected to follow this pattern:

 ```powershell
 > myapp [...directives] [command] [...parameters] [...options]